 It doesn’t matter how skillful you are as a gardener.
 If your vegetable plants don’t get enough sunlight, they will not do well, and your garden will not produce a good harvest.

 Partial sun vegetables often won’t produce fruit, or the crops they do produce will be smaller and less flavorful full sun vegetables.
+Lack of sunlight can also lead to all sorts of tomato plant problems, since they really love the light.

 How much sun does a vegetable garden need?
 Most vegetables need at least six hours of sunlight (morning sun is best.)